3gstudent/Winpcap_Install/README.md

-# Winpcap_Install
+# WinPcap_Install
-Auto install Winpcap on Windows(command line)
+Auto install WinPcap on Windows(command line)

-Reverse the installation of Winpcap and use the Install_Winpcap.bat to achieve the same goal.
+Reverse the installation of WinPcap and use the Install_Winpcap.bat to achieve the same goal.

 Author: 3gstudent@3gstudent